Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Property insurance.
 The insurance of real and personal property against physical loss or damage.

 Real property or real estate.
-Land and whatever is erected or affixed to the land, such as buildings or structures.
+Land and whatever is erected on or affixed to the land, such as buildings or structures.

 Renewal.
 An extension of an existing policy for another policy period.

 Risk.
-The chance of suffering a loss.
+The chance that a loss may occur.

 Scheduled personal property.
-If you have expensive items, such as jewelry or antiques, your homeowners policy limit may not be high enough to cover the cost of replacing them.
+If you have expensive items, such as jewelry or antiques, your homeowners policy may not be high enough to cover the full cost of replacing them.
 You can pay an additional premium to have them covered as scheduled personal property.

 Term.
 The length of time for which a policy is written.
 For property policies, the policy period or term is typically 12 months.

 Third party interest.
 A party (other than the policyholder and the company) having some interest in the subject matter of the policy, typically as mortgagee or lien holder.